-Software that implements the algorithms will be available very shortly\footnote{The {\tt TREK} algorithm with its documentation is now available as a beta release, and once C, Python, Julia and Matlab interfaces have been finished, it will be simple to extend these to the norm regularisation case discussed in Section~\ref{regularization-section} as the {\tt NREK} package.} as part of the {\sf GALAHAD} \cite{GoulOrbaToin03:toms} fortran library, and there are interfaces to other popular languages such as C, Python and Julia, and tools such as Matlab.
+Software that implements the algorithms is now available \footnote{The {\tt TREK} package for the trust-region case, and its counterpart {\tt NREK} for the the norm regularisation case discussed in Section~\ref{regularization-section}, is available with full documentation and test programs see, \url{https://ralna.github.io/galahad_docs}.} as part of the {\sf GALAHAD} \cite{GoulOrbaToin03:toms} fortran library, and there are interfaces to other popular languages such as C, Python and Julia, and tools such as Matlab.
 The codes are designed to solve not only a single instance, but a sequence in which the regularization is tightened, without recourse to expensive re-evaluations; the current subspace $V_k$ is extended if it is insufficient as the regularization changes.
 The new packages will be rolled out as optional subproblem solvers in other {\sf GALAHAD} packages in due course.